Tainan railway station

 Tainan (台南 (Táinán)) is a railway station in Tainan, Taiwan served by Taiwan Railways Administration.
-Situated in centre of the old town square in the East District of Tainan, Tainan Station is the main station of the city and also one of the major stations along the western trunk line in Taiwan.
-The Shalun line, opened in 2011, allows through services to link the station with THSR Tainan Station.
+Situated in the centre of the old town square in the East District of Tainan, this is the main station of the city and also one of the major stations along the western trunk line in Taiwan.
+The Shalun line, opened in 2011, allows through services to link the station with THSR Tainan station.